Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool maps plain language requests to verified services using LLM intent matching.
-It adds specificity with the payment detail, but does not explicitly distinguish from sibling tools like 'discover'.
+The description clearly states the tool maps plain-language requests to verified services via LLM intent matching, giving a specific verb and resource.
+It does not explicitly distinguish from the sibling tool 'discover', so it falls short of a 5.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.